 Already have a hood installed above your cooking area?
 A range hood insert might just be what you’re looking for to improve your kitchen air quality.
 Much like the name suggests, a range hood insert is an exhaust fan that’s installed in an existing hood.

 The range hood insert functions to purify toxic fumes created by a cooker as well reducing the temperature of the circulating air in the kitchen.

 Because the range hood insert is fitted into an existing hood, they normally utilize a ducted system that has been previously installed to draw in the contaminated air and release it outside.
 This helps to keep the air in the kitchen fresh and safe to breathe so that your family and friends’ health isn’t damaged by any toxic fumes created while cooking.

-Ductless range hood inserts are also available if the necessary ventilation systems haven’t been previously installed.
-Instead of drawing in the toxic gaSses and expelling them outside, the contaminated air is taken in and neutralized using charcoal which is then safely released back into the kitchen.
+The best ductless range hood inserts are also available if the necessary ventilation systems haven’t been previously installed.
+Instead of drawing in the toxic gaSses and expelling them outside, the contaminated air is taken in and neutralized using charcoal filters which is then safely released back into the kitchen.

 5. Downdraft Range Hoods

 So far, all of the range hoods that have been covered are installed above the gas stove.
-However, this might not always be possible due to the layout of your kitchen, and you might need an alternative to the traditional range hood.
+However, a downdraft range hoods might not always be possible due to the layout of your kitchen, and you might need an alternative to the traditional range hood.
 This is where the downdraft range hood comes in.
 It sits just behind the gas stove and only pops up when you’re cooking.